faragon/libsrt/README.md

 libsrt: Safe Real-Time library for the C programming language
 ===

-libsrt is a C library that provides string, vector, bit set, set, and map handling.
+libsrt is a C library that provides string, vector, bit set, set, map, hash set, and hash map handling.
 It's been designed for avoiding explicit memory management when using dynamic-size data structures, allowing safe and expressive code, while keeping high performance.
 It is also suitable for low level and hard real-time applications, because functions are predictable in both space and time (asuming OS and underlying C library is also real-time suitable).

 Key points:

 * Easy: write high-level-like C code.
 Write code faster and safer.
 * Fast: using O(n)/O(log n)/O(1) state of the art algorithms.
-* Useful: strings supporting raw data handling (per-byte), vector, tree, and map structures.
+* Useful: strings supporting raw data handling (per-byte), vector, set, map, hash set, and hash map data structures.
-* Efficient: space optimized, minimum allocation calls (heap and stack support).
+* Efficient: space optimized, minimum allocation calls (heap and stack support for ALL data structures).
 * Compatible: OS-independent (e.g. built-in space-optimized UTF-8 support).
 * Predictable: suitable for microcontrollers and hard real-time compliant code.
 * Unicode: although string internal representation is raw data (bytes), functions for handling Unicode interpretation/generation/transformation are provided, so when Unicode-specific functions are used, the result of these functions is stored internally as UTF-8 (also, caching some operations, like Unicode string length -e.g. ss\_len()/ss\_size() give length in bytes, and ss\_len\_u() the length in Unicode characters-).